kylenessen/monarch_trailcam_classifier/tasks.md

-- Reset image works on confirmed images.
-This should be disabled.
 - I would like to be able to change the working folder from the main window.
 - Build in a progress bar for number of photos left to process
 - Incorporate a zoom feature, where the selected cell is zoomed in.
 Surrounding cells too?